Alice Munro and her Drowning Women

 "When I was five years old my parents all of a sudden produced a baby boy, which my mother said was what I had always wanted.
 Where she got this idea I did not know.
 She did quite a bit of elaborating on it, all fictitious but hard to counter."
 (Dear Life)

 "The first week when I was back in Ontario and would look into a field and see one enormous machine instead of a hundred people, it seemed very strange; and the streets seemed terribly empty."
-Makes one wonder how Munro's stories would have been if she was born in China, but it is evident that despite where life took her, Munro’s heart and mind remained rooted in the small rural town that shaped her life and writing.
-Rest in peace.
+Makes one wonder how Munro's stories would have been if she had been born in China, but it is evident that mo matter where life took her, Munro’s heart and mind remained rooted in the small rural town that shaped her life and writing.
+She will be missed.

 "I want the reader to feel something is astonishing - not the 'what happens' but the way everything happens.
 These long short story fictions do that best, for me."